-This site, which is located wholly within the National Park, has not been progressed in the Core Strategy due to landscape impact concerns identified by the South Downs National Park Authority and the lack of need to identify a further strategic allocation in Lewes town for the early part of the plan period.
+This site, which is located wholly within the National Park, has not been progressed in the Core Strategy due to significant landscape impact concerns identified by the South Downs National Park Authority.
 In the event that the landscape impact can be adequately mitigated and this site was identified for residential development in the future, the dwelling units could be directed to the majority area of the site which lies in FZ1.
 The area in FZ3b could be used for open space or similar so as to avoid placing vulnerable uses at flood risk.

 5c Is the development proposal in the "water compatible" classification?

 No Proceed to Question 5d

-5d Is the development proposal in the "essential infrastructure"
+5d Is the development proposal in the "essential infrastructure" classification?

-classification 1?

 No